 Hang the pot holder kitchen towel on the handle of your oven so you always have a place to dry your hands.
-The button makes it less likely for other folks (kids and husbands?) to move the towel, but it is easy enough to remove when you need to use the potholder.
+The button makes it less likely for other folks (kids and husbands?) to move the pot holder kitchen towel, but it is easy enough to remove when you need to use the pot holder.

-All the supplies to make this hanging kitchen towel are available at the dollar store or your favorite big box retailer making it budget friendly.
+All the supplies to make this pot holder hanging kitchen towel are available at the dollar store or your favorite big box retailer making it budget friendly.
 I can make two for less than $5.
 Add a set of cooking utensils to make a thoughtful gift too.
 They are perfect for house-warming, wedding, and moving out/college gifts.